When it comes to Equity, Diversity and Inclusion (EDI), campus recreation can play a vital role.

 Through all of CSU’s work and education in EDI, Patchett shared three things they’ve learned in hopes to empower other campus rec professionals on their own EDI journeys:

-- Be Who You Say You Are – Department Guiding Principles: “Social justice and inclusion are two of our university’s Principles of Community, and we also have inclusion as a department value,” said Patchett.
+“Social justice and inclusion are two of our university’s Principles of Community.
+And we also have inclusion as a department value,” said Patchett.
 “While they are just words, our department is always striving to put those principles into action, and from my experience, it has been helpful for us to have those principles to connect into our area-specific or individual efforts.”